Umbilical Hernia Repair in Children: What to Expect at Home

 Activity

-- Your child may shower 1 to 2 days after the surgery.
-Pat the incision dry after the shower.
-Do not let your child take a bath for the first 2 weeks, or until the doctor tells you it is okay.
+• Your child may shower 24 to 48 hours after surgery, if the doctor okays it.
+Pat the cut (incision) dry.
+Your child should not swim or take a bath for the first 2 weeks, or until the doctor tells you it is okay.

-- Your child will probably be able to go back to school or most of his or her normal activities, like walking or playing with toys, about 1 or 2 days after surgery.
+• Your child will probably be able to go back to school or most of their normal activities, like walking or playing with toys, about 1 or 2 days after surgery.

-- Until the doctor says it is okay, your child should avoid lifting anything that would make him or her strain.
+• Until the doctor says it is okay, your child should avoid lifting anything that would make them strain.
 This may include heavy milk containers, a heavy backpack, or a medium-sized pet.

 Diet